BenGeorgie55/BLE-Scanner/README.md

 Supported by documentation where possible

 Version Maturity

 WORKING

 Reported operational on physical hardware.

 HARDWARE VALIDATED

 Compiled, flashed, and tested against the intended hardware and major functionality.

 EXPERIMENTAL

 Development firmware that operates but still requires broader validation.

 PLANNED

 A feature or design direction that is not currently part of the released firmware.

-BuildMaturity
+Build

+Maturity

-ESP32-S3 Lite v1.1	WORKING
+ESP32-S3 Lite v1.1

+WORKING

-ESP32-WROOM v1.1	WORKING
+ESP32-WROOM v1.1

+WORKING

-CYD DEV Lite	WORKING / HARDWARE VALIDATED
+CYD DEV Lite

+WORKING / HARDWARE VALIDATED

-CYD Expanded DEV — 1 of 2	WORKING / EXPERIMENTAL / MOSTLY UNTESTED
+CYD Expanded DEV — 1 of 2

+WORKING / EXPERIMENTAL / MOSTLY UNTESTED

-CYD Expanded DEV — 2 of 2	WORKING / EXPERIMENTAL / MOSTLY UNTESTED
+CYD Expanded DEV — 2 of 2

+WORKING / EXPERIMENTAL / MOSTLY UNTESTED

-CYD Expanded Wi-Fi scanning	PLANNED / EXPERIMENTAL Real-World Development and Testing
+CYD Expanded Wi-Fi scanning

+PLANNED / EXPERIMENTAL

+Real-World Development and Testing

 The project has been refined through real-world BLE field testing rather than only simulated data.

 Part of the database was developed through approximately two weeks of BLE collection and field testing in Sydney, Australia.